Phil Johnson, Senior Principal, Quality and Compliance Services, IQVIA

 The developed MedTech markets (USA, Canada, EU, Japan, Australia) have mature systems for Post-market surveillance which have been in place for many years.
 Post-market surveillance systems are also being required in emerging markets (Asia Pacific, Middle East, Africa, Latin America) following IMDRF guidelines with some cross- regional harmonization for MedTech.

-Current global regulations and guidelines for Post-market surveillance are generally limited to complaint management, vigilance reporting, and recall management.
+Current global Post-market surveillance guidelines and regulations are generally limited to complaint management, vigilance reporting, and recall management.
 However, this need is changing.
 The new EU Medical Device Regulation (EU MDR) and the EU In-Vitro Medical Device Regulation (EU IVDR) are good examples of the new requirements, requiring improved Post-market surveillance actions including Periodic Safety Update Reporting (PSUR).

 Current practices are fractured and lack active surveillance methods

 Typical departments managing product safety and patient vigilance data, including Quality Assurance or Regulatory Affairs, are siloed.
 These departments will often “meet the regulations” for post-market safety compliance.
 However, some departments sit outside of the manufacturer’s QA/RA Management Systems, therefore, all market feedback is not captured in the systems.

 For instance, important information from user meetings, brand surveys, and social media is not adequately captured and trended.

 External channels, including distributors/agents/partners (OEM) often represent a significant percentage of a device company’s sales, however, they generally have poor processes to collect and communicate data that may impact safety and have poor traceability of product.